A Texas woman died on a plane of Covid-19 in July - KESQ

 A Texas woman died on a plane of Covid-19 in July

-A Dallas-area woman died due to Covid-19 while on a flight in Arizona in July, a Dallas County official said.
+A Dallas-area woman died due to Covid-19 while on a flight home from Las Vegas in July, a Dallas County official said.

 The woman was in her 30s and had “underlying high risk health conditions,” Dallas County said in a news release.